 Field placement: Pittsburgh Food Policy Council

-Tony is currently working with the Pittsburgh Food Policy Council, a community anchor that brings together member organizations from various government, non-profit, co-op, university, and farm entities from the Southwest Pennsylvania region.
-Tony’s main focus is marketing, campaigning, and collaborating with the PFPC member organizations around the Greater Pittsburgh Food Action Plan, a plan 3 years in the making that identifies specific strategies for action to improve the food system for all, especially historically marginalized groups.
+Tony worked with the Pittsburgh Food Policy Council, a community anchor that brings together member organizations from various government, non-profit, co-op, university, and farm entities from the Southwest Pennsylvania region.
+Tony’s main focus was marketing, campaigning, and collaborating with the PFPC member organizations around the Greater Pittsburgh Food Action Plan, a plan 3 years in the making that identifies specific strategies for action to improve the food system for all, especially historically marginalized groups.

 Policy placement: Kairos Center for Religions, Rights, and Social Justice